Job Search During the COVID-19 Crisis

-This paper measures the job-search responses to the COVID-19 pandemic using realtime data on vacancy postings and job ad views on Sweden’s largest online job board.
-First, new vacancy postings drop by 40%, similar to the US.
-Second, job seekers respond by searching less intensively, to the extent that effective labour market tightness increases during the first three months after the COVID outbreak.
-Third, they redirect their search towards less severely hit occupations, beyond what changes in vacancies would predict.
-Overall, these job search responses have the potential to amplify the labour demand shock.
+This paper measures the job-search responses to the COVID-19 pandemic using realtime data on vacancy postings and ad views on Sweden's largest online job board.
+First, the labour demand shock in Sweden is as large as in the US, and affects industries and occupations heterogeneously.
+Second, the scope and direction of search change.
+Job seekers respond to the shock by searching less intensively and by redirecting their search towards less severely hit occupations, beyond what changes in labour demand would predict.
+The redirection of job search changes relative hiring costs, and has the potential to amplify labour demand shifts.

-Keywords: coronavirus, search intensity, search direction, labour demand shock, job vacancies, online job board
+Keywords: COVID-19, coronavirus, search intensity, search direction, labour demand shock, job vacancies, online job board

 JEL Classification: J22, J23, J21, J62, J63, J64, E24